USCbiostats/fmcmc/README.md

 certain boundaries, in particular, we want the algorithm to propose only positive values for the `sd` parameter, which we now must be positive.

-More over, since we now from a fact that we will only get positive values, we can go further and modify `ll` skipping the check for finite
+Moreover, since we know from that we will only get positive values, we can go further and modify `ll` skipping the check for finite values:
-values:

 ``` r
 ll <- function(p, X., y.) {